 When it comes to pools in Berlin, more people think about the Badeschiff an der Arena.
 This famous pool inside the Spree is a symbol of this creative city.
 But there are more pools than deserve to get famous!
 The new Haubentaucher in Friedrichshain is a beautiful place that we still need to go.
 But based on the pictures we saw, it is the place to be in the summer of 2015.

-If you’re looking for something more family friendly, you should check out Sommerbad Neukölln or Prinzenbad in Kreuzberg.
-Don’t forget to have pommes with ketchup and enjoy the day like the every german children in the summer.
+If you’re looking for something more family-friendly, you should check out Sommerbad Neukölln or Prinzenbad in Kreuzberg.
+Don’t forget to have pommes with ketchup and enjoy the day like every German child in the summer.

 Not all lakes around Berlin are perfect for swimming.
 Some of them could be better like the Müggelsee.
 If you want to swim in a lake close to the city, you should try the Plötzensee in Wedding.
 If you want to go a little further, try the Schlachtensee – the cleanest swimming lake Berlin has to offer.
 And, if you have a car, you should try the Liepnitzsee with its crystal clear water a little north of Berlin.